apostrophecms/uploadfs/README.md

 ## Changelog

+### CHANGES IN 1.6.2

+Node 8.x added an official `stream.destroy` method with different semantics from the old unofficial one.
+This led to a callback being invoked twice in the event of an error when calling the internal `copyFile` mechanism.
+A unit test was added, the issue was fixed, and the fix was verified in all supported LTS versions of Node.js.

 ### CHANGES IN 1.6.1

 1.6.0 introduced a bug that broke `enable` and `disable` in some cases.
 This became apparent when Apostrophe began to invoke these methods.
 Fixed.